List of awards and nominations received by S.H.E: Global Chinese Music Awards

 The Global Chinese Music Awards are given annually by a group of seven radio stations: 988 (Malaysia), Beijing Music Radio, Hit FM, Music FM Radio Guangdong, RTHK, Shanghai Radio 101.7 FM, and YES 933.
 S.H.E has won eight Global Chinese Music Awards.
 In 2002, three songs—"Message of Blessedness", "Tropical Rainforest" and "Beauty Up My Life"—combined to form S.H.E's nomination for Best New Artist.
 However, the gold, silver, and bronze awards for the female subdivision of that category went to Twins, Snow Wei, and Peggy Hsu, respectively.
-In 2003, four songs—"Genesis", "Always on My Mind", "White Love Song", and "Irreplacable"—collectively formed the group's nomination for Best Group; the trio ultimately shared the Silver Award with Twins in that category.
+In 2003, four songs—"Genesis", "Always on My Mind", "White Love Song", and "Irreplaceable"—collectively formed the group's nomination for Best Group; the trio ultimately shared the Silver Award with Twins in that category.
 2003 was, in fact, the last year in which Gold, Silver and Bronze Awards were given in the Best Group category; since then, recipients of the award have been named co-winners.
 From 2005–2007, Twins and Yu Quan were the only other co-recipients of the Best Group award.

 In 2006, Selina won an additional award for her duet with Tank.
 In 2007, Hebe earned two nominations for her duet with Fahrenheit, but did not win.